Marek Lieberberg: Career progression

 Lieberberg was the organiser of the Live 8 concert in Berlin, which took place in July 2005.
 It was part of Live 8, a series of benefit concerts held in multiple cities worldwide aimed at raising awareness of poverty in Africa.
 He organised Berlin's Live 8 concert for his longtime friend Geldof.
 The lack of support from politicians and business sponsors had dismayed Lieberberg a month earlier, and he viewed it as a failure that would have a financial impact on the bands performing at the concert, who would have to pay for the show themselves.
-More than 100,000 attendees participated in the event held on Berlin's central avenue.
+More than 100,000 attendees participated in the event held on Berlin's central avenue, featuring performances by A-ha, Audioslave, Chris de Burgh, Green Day, Roxy Music and Wir sind Helden.